wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 	    class Meta:
 	        model = User
 	        fields = ('username', 'email', 'password')

 	class UserProfileForm(forms.ModelForm):
 	    class Meta:
 	        model = UserProfile
 	        fields = ('website', 'picture')

 You'll notice that within both classes, we added a [nested](http://www.brpreiss.com/books/opus7/html/page598.html) `Meta` class.
 As [the name of the nested class suggests](http://www.webopedia.com/TERM/M/meta.html), anything within a nested `Meta` class describes additional properties about the particular class to which it belongs.
-Each `Meta` class must at a bare minimum supply a `model` field, which references back to the model the `ModelForm` inheriting class should relate to.
-Our `UserForm` class is therefore associated with the `User` model, as an example.
-You'll also need to specify `fields` or `exclude` to indicate which fields associated with the model should be present (or not) on the rendered form.
+Each `Meta` class must supply a `model` field.
+In the case of the `UserForm` class the associated model is the `User` model.
+You also need to specify the `fields` or the fields to `exclude`, to indicate which fields associated with the model should be present (or not) on the rendered form.

 Here, we only want to show the fields `username`, `email` and `password` associated with the `User` model, and the `website` and `picture` fields associated with the `UserProfile` model.
 For the `user` field within `UserProfile` model, we will need to make this association when we register the user.
 This is because when we create a `UserProfile` instance, we won't yet have the `User` instance to refer to.